Dog and Cat Teeth Cleaning in Wilmington

 - Application of treatment to prevent future tartar buildup

 We also offer the option of non-anesthetized pet dentistry services, which is a good option for young or senior pets, or for pets that shouldn’t be anesthetized, due to their medical history.
 We’re pleased to team with Pet Dental Services (PDS) to offer this adjunctive treatment option.
-PDS technicians undergo rigorous training and are skilled in proper dog and cat handling techniques, which they use to maintain control while keeping your pet safe, calm, and comfortable during the cleaning process.
+PDS technicians undergo rigorous training and are skilled in proper dog and cat handling techniques, which they use to maintain control while keeping your pet safe, calm, and comfortable during the teeth cleaning process.
 As with anesthetized cleaning, this procedure also includes scaling, probing, polishing, and an oral rinse.
 This is not intended to replace anesthetized dental care with dental x-rays, but is rather an adjunctive care option.
 This is best utilized between anesthetized procedures, and is only for patients that have non-aggressive behavior and no periodontal disease.

 After your pet’s visit, we recommend that you implement a regular brushing routine to maintain your pet’s oral health.
-Our friendly, knowledgeable pet dentistry staff in Wilmington can demonstrate proper dental techniques and help you choose the most effective dental products for your pet.
+Our friendly, knowledgeable pet dentistry staff in Wilmington can demonstrate proper teeth cleaning techniques and help you choose the most effective dental products for your pet.
 You should also become familiar with your pet’s mouth and learn to recognize the signs of dental problems, which can include:

 - Bad breath